nus-cs3281/2018/students/tanJunKiat/tanJunKiat-Resume.md

 - To empower children to be creators with the technology around us and explore possibilities with software like App Inventor using their creativity

 ## Projects

+##### PowerPointLabs
+PowerPointLabs is a productivity add-in for PowerPoint on Windows which has benefited over 300,000 people
+- Developed new features, e.g. [Save Lab](https://github.com/PowerPointLabs/PowerPointLabs/pull/1637)
+- Developed enhancements and rectified bugs.
+See list of [contributions](https://github.com/PowerPointLabs/PowerPointLabs/pulls?q=is%3Apr+is%3Aclosed+author%3Ajunkiattan)
+- Suggested improvements based on [observations from TEAMMATES](https://github.com/nus-cs3281/2018/blob/junkiattan-progress/students/processObservations.md#tan-jun-kiat)

+##### TEAMMATES
+TEAMMATES is a free cloud-based service for feedback management with more than 140,000 users
+- Improved documentation
+- Improved code quality

 ##### Overpowered (GIP)
 Overpowered is a 2-player, top-down PVP game set in a dystopian future world where 5 heroes gather and engage in a death match to battle for the ultimate wish